Guide to the NHS Pension Scheme for practitioners

 How practitioners’ pension benefits are calculated

-1995 scheme members
+1995 scheme calculations

 Every year you belong to the NHS Pension Scheme, your earnings are added to a pot, the total of which is revalued annually to factor in inflation.
 The resulting figure is known as your ‘uprated earnings’.